Charts components with Map components

 const featureLayerViews = view.layerViews;

-2. Add an event listener to the scatterplot element.
-When the arcgisSelectionComplete event is fired, remove the previous selection and highlight the currently selected features on the map.
+2. Add a listener for the arcgisSelectionComplete event on the chart element to clear the previous selection and highlight the new features on the map.

 1